 "I've dealt with bandits before.
 How much more real does it need to be?"

-Ilbar opened his mouth to reply when the tent flap behind him parted to reveal a very big man in well-worn ring armor.
+Ilbar opened his mouth to reply, but the tent flap behind him parted to reveal a very big man in well-worn ring armor.
 A black beard jutted from his chin, and his dark, deep-set eyes took in the scene at a glance.

 "Ilbar!
 A word with you.
 There is the matter of rations that must be settled."

-Ilbar turned, not quite recovering his aplomb.
+Ilbar turned.
 "One moment, Devraz.
 I'm nearly done here."

 "You said you were talking to some prospects for the guard.
 You are hiring them, are you not?"